UrbanWarlockGames/spoiledmeat/chargen.md

 - Writing
 - Zoology

-### Instincts
+### Archetype Skills
-Each Instinct has associated actions and a Pull.
-The Pull of a skill is equal to [HD/2 + 8 - Instinct].
+Each Archetype has associated actions and a Pull.
+The Pull of a skill is equal to [HD/2 + 8 - Archetype level].
 You make a Pull check when you perform one of its described actions.
 When you fail the Pull check for a Skill, you are prompted to perform its Associated Action.
 Doing so will give you 1 Luck and after performing the action, you will regain a [skill roll] amount of Belief.
 Refusing will cause a Morale check.
 Take psychic damage equal to your level in the skill.
 On a success, take 1/2 damage.
 On a critical, take no Morale damage.
 #### Woodsman
 *The Woodsman ...*
 - Skill Associations: survivalism, harvesting resources, identifying plants and animals
 - Pull: You attempt to use or understand a Mechanical device, you enter a crowded area
 - Associated Action: Withdraw from society

+### Skill Growth
+Skill growth chance: Roll a skill growth check as soon as you are aware it is nightfall (base 1 in 10 per used skill, 2 in 5 after a Critical Success; failed growth blocks further attempts that day).
+On a success, your skill increases by +1.
+On a failure, nothing happens.

 ## Classes
 ### Class Templates